-British woman 'murdered' on Amazon trip

 British kayaker Emma Kelty 'murdered' on Amazon trip

-A British woman who disappeared while on a solo kayaking trip in the Amazon has died, the Foreign Office have said.
+Three people have been arrested following the death of a British woman who disappeared while kayaking up the Amazon, police in Brazil have said.

-Emma Kelty, 43, of London, went missing last week and local authorities have arrested a teenager over her murder.
+Emma Kelty, 43, of London, went missing last week.
+Her body has not been found.

-Her body has not yet been found but, according to police in Brazil, a teenage boy has said he participated in her murder along with six other people.
+While drug traffickers and pirates operate in the region, police say she had been robbed, with one of the suspects claiming she was shot twice.

+Ms Kelty's family said they were extremely proud of her and "her strength would be sorely missed".

-The Foreign Office said it was "supporting the family of a British woman following her death in Brazil".
+The Foreign Office said earlier it was "supporting the family of a British woman following her death in Brazil".

 Ms Kelty disappeared in the upper stretches of the Amazon in northern Brazil, often referred to as the Solimoes River - an area known for pirate attacks and drug traffickers.